jhlee0637/CodeExercising/README.md

 # CodeExercising
-Exercising the codes from the lessons I took
+Code practices from the lessons I took